 The FA-170 can confirm if an AIS-SART station is functioning correctly.
-This test requires message 1 data or Message 14 data.
+This test requires SART TEST message data.
 Note that this setting is deactivated when the power is turned off.
+MOB-AIS and EPIRB-AIS test are also the subject of this test.

-Note: This function tests if an AIS-SART station is functioning correctly.
+Note: This function tests if a locating device is functioning correctly.
 It is not a SART diagnostic tool for FA-170.